 D. General Operation

 1. The operator must be designed for high-cycle applications and low maintenance.
 The operator shall be capable of actuating gates up to 30 feet in overall length.
-The gate operator must be able to operate gates up to 150 per cent of weight of actual gate at 2.2 feet (66 cm) per second.
+The gate operator must be able to operate gates up to 150 per cent of weight of actual gate at 2.2 feet per second.

 2. All fasteners, except structural bolts, are to be stainless steel, or other non-corrosive material.